tanij/duckuments/docs/atoms_85_fall2017_projects/19_impicit-coord/30-udem-implicit-coord-theory.md

 ## Tracking

 The detection algorithm provides the coordinates of the vertices of bounding box in the camera frame, along with a measure of confidence in the detection.
-In the context of coordination, this information is only meaningful if the bounding boxes can be tracked from frame to frame, ultimately allowing the duckiebot to predict the movement of any duckiebot within its field of view.
-In the context of this document, the duckiebot performing the tracking operation is called the tracker, whereas the duckiebots being tracked are referred to as the targets.
+In the context of coordination, this information is only meaningful if the bounding boxes can be tracked from frame to frame, ultimately allowing the Duckiebot to predict the movement of any Duckiebot within its field of view.
+In the context of this document, the Duckiebot performing the tracking operation is called the tracker, whereas the Duckiebots being tracked are referred to as the targets.
 It is assumed in this project that tracker is stationary at an intersection.

 The tracking algorithm requires solving two main problems.
 First, a data association problem must be solved.
 This is required to match the bouding boxes in the previous frame with the bounding boxes in the current frame.
 Second, a state estimation problem must be solved to smooth out the measurements and increase the robustness of the detection algorithm.
 A Kalman Filter is used to do this.
-The Kalman Filter will use the kinematics of each target duckiebot to propagate the state estimate through time.
+The Kalman Filter will use the kinematics of each target Duckiebot to propagate the state estimate through time.
 Then, using the measurements from the detection algorithm, the estimate will be corrected.

 ### Time Propagation

 Denoting the state of target $i$ at time $t_k$ as $\boldsymbol{\mu}^i_k = [x_k^i,y_k^i,v_{x_{k}}^i,v_{y_{k}}^i]^\textsf{T}$  the discrete time kinematics of each target are

 \begin{align*}
     x_k^i = x_{k-1}^i + Tv_{x_{k-1}}^i \\